Monuments of Australia

 Australia's monuments take on many distinct forms, including statues, fountains, natural landmarks and buildings.
-Whilst some monuments of Australia hold a national significance, many are constructed and maintained by local community groups, and are primarily significant on a local scale.
+While some monuments of Australia hold a national significance, many are constructed and maintained by local community groups, and are primarily significant on a local scale.
 Although Australia's monuments have many roles, including as tourist attractions, their primary purpose is to "safeguard, prolong or preserve social memory into the future".
 This social memory may relate to anything from colonisation to local industry to sports.
 The monuments of Australia reflect the nation's social and political history and by memorialising select moments, contribute to shaping how Australian history is told.

 Although a significant portion of Australia is desert, the population is highly urbanised and the cities contain some noteworthy monuments.

 Pre-settlement monuments

 Uluru

-Uluru is a sandstone rock formation that is located in the Northern Territory of Australia, with its closest large settlement being Alice Springs 450 kilometres away.
+Uluru is a sandstone rock formation in the Northern Territory, with the closest large settlement being Alice Springs, 450 kilometres away.
 The formation is a protected world heritage site and is an important sacred site to the Indigenous Peoples of the area, the Pitjantjatjara.
 The site has been a large tourist attraction to the public since the 1930s, garnering over 250,000 visitors a year and the land and the surrounding area is also known for its large amounts of agriculture, harbouring exotic flora and fauna.

 History

 Uluru is estimated to have first started forming approximately 1.5 billion years ago, where rocks took place to form a protolith.
-Over the next billion years, it underwent various geological phenomena such as the Petermann and Alice Springs Orogenies that eventuated in the complete formation of the rock, approximately 300-400 million years ago.
+Over the next billion years, it underwent various geological phenomena such as the Petermann and Alice Springs Orogenies that eventuated in the complete formation of the rock, approximately 300–400 million years ago.

-Significance to the Aboriginal Population
+Significance to the Aboriginal population

 Uluru is also known as Ayers Rock, named by William Gosse, an Australian explorer, in honour of the governor of Australia in 1873, Sir Henry Ayers, when Goss became the first non-Aboriginal person to ever see Uluru.
 However, the name Uluru predates that of Ayers Rock by almost 10,000 years, given to it by the local indigenous population, the Pitjantjatjara people.
 According to the Aboriginal Australian creation tradition, known as the Dreaming, the featureless Earth took shape when the ancestors began to cause rocks to form through singing, along with other means of creating.
 The songs of creation are still sung by the Aboriginal people on Songlines, traditional journeys undertaken to maintain a connection to the land.
-The formations along Uluru’s surface are believed by the Aboriginal to be physical manifestations of the events that occurred there, such as a depiction of a mouth silently screaming in anguish, and a scar that runs with water.
+The formations along Uluru's surface are believed by the Aboriginal to be physical manifestations of the events that occurred there, such as a depiction of a mouth silently screaming in anguish, and a scar that runs with water.